ojroques/nvim-lspfuzzy/README.md

    `g:fzf_preview_window` and `g:fzf_action` if they are set.
 3. Finally the default values will be used.

-For others FZF options such as `g:fzf_layout` the plugin will respect your settings.
+For others FZF options such as `g:fzf_layout` or `g:fzf_colors` the plugin will respect your settings.

 ## Supported LSP methods
 You can enable FZF only for some LSP methods by passing them as a list to the